ArlanchikDrey/MVVM/README.md

-# This is my example MVVM
+# This is example MVVM